May 4, 2015 | premises liability Claims

 In some cases, there might be a late discovery of an injury.
 For instance, a brain injury or a compressed spinal injury might not manifest immediately.
 In this case, the statute of limitations might be altered slightly.
 For information specific to your case and the time limit for your claim, speak to a slip and fall lawyer.

-Procrastination is Not in Your Best Interest
+Procrastination Is Not In Your Best Interest

 It’s best not to procrastinate in taking legal action and to speak with a lawyer as soon as possible after your accident.
 If you accidentally exceed the time limit, your claim will be null and void.
 Also, if you don’t give notice soon after your injury, the defendant’s lawyer may try to use your delay as a means to say that your injuries are not severe or are fabricated.